fedona/ObjectPoseEstimation-3D-Reconstruction/README.md

 <div align='center'><img src="https://github.com/fedona/MOT-3D-Reconstruction/blob/main/videos/blenderproc_dragon_megapose.gif"></div>

+## SAM6D
+[SAM6D](https://github.com/JiehongLin/SAM-6D) is a pipeline for object detection and pose estimation, at this time (March 2024), it is second place in the BOP challenge for novel objects.

+Its github repository provides a demo on "custom" data, actually what it does is to generate about 40 different synthetic images of an object in different poses and computes its pose estimations.

+Unfortunately the demo is not very useful at the moment to test custom data.
+There are not clear instructions on how to run the model out of the BOP challenge datasets.
+Here are provided a Dockerfile to build the correct CUDA environment to run the demo, plus a short python script that does get the different camera poses used in the demo to generate the input pictures for the model.

 ## ADD and CD Scores
 In the field of pose estimation and 3D reconstruction there are many different errors/scores used to evaluate the results, for example, in the [BOP Challenge 2023](https://bop.felk.cvut.cz/challenges/bop-challenge-2023/#task4) there are considered three of them:
 * VSD (Visible Surface Discrepancy)